We Had Some Great Road Trip Stops In New Brunswick

 Crossing The Confederation Bridge Into New Brunswick

-When we started our visit on Prince Edward Island (PEI), we took the ferry.
+When we started our visit in Charlottetown on Prince Edward Island (PEI), we took the ferry.
 But for the trip back we crossed on the Confederation Bridge into New Brunswick.
 This was Canada’s longest bridge and the world’s longest bridge over ice-covered water.
 As we approached, we pulled off onto a side road in Cape Traverse and got our first view of the bridge over the PEI potato fields.

 As we approached the bridge, we saw the very long line up of cars waiting to be processed for Covid-19 checks coming into PEI.
 We were lucky that when we entered PEI by ferry the check-in process was done on the ferry for most people.
 So when we docked, we left without a screening wait.